Ley789/SimpleRayTracer/Presentation/Initial/initial.md

 # Haskell

-* Haskell is a functional programming language.
+* Haskell is a purely functional programming language.
-* In functional programming, programs are executed by evaluating expressions.
-* Haskell is also pure, because it doesn't allow side effects.
 * In Haskell expressions are only evaluated when the result is needed for further evaluations, this is called lazy evaluation.